nonomal/Fail2Ban-Report/README.md

 Fail2Ban Report was built with simplicity, security, and control in mind:

 - All data is local — no cloud, no external APIs, no tracking
-- No cookies, no JavaScript required
+- No cookies, no tracking
 - Access control via web server authentication (`.htaccess`)
 - JSON-based blocklist structure: easy to audit, version, and edit
 - Separation of concerns: